juliosong/blog/_posts/2020-09-05-dobbys-speech.md

 > Dobby: ‘Professor Dumbledore offered Dobby ten Galleons a week, and weekends off, ...but Dobby beat him down, miss ...
 Dobby likes freedom, miss, but he isn’t wanting too much, miss, he likes work better.’ <br><br>
 > Winky: ‘**Winky** is a disgraced elf, but **Winky** is not yet getting paid! ...**Winky** is not sunk so low as that! **Winky** is properly ashamed of being freed!’

 So maybe illeism is part of Winky's grammar too, though she often deviates from it for some reason.
 It might have to do with her nervous breakdown and addiction to alcohol after being sacked by Barty Crouch Senior.
 It's a shame that she didn't get to appear in the movies at all; otherwise it'd be interesting to see and compare the different speech styles of all three house-elves as they are portrayed on screen.
+Lacking that, however, I think the audiobook rendering of the three house-elves' voices is also quite vivid.
+Audiobooks are such good inventions! 🙏